hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - Exercise: Team breakouts in 2-3 with 5-10 minutes to write down what they think the teams tenets are.
 - Reveal: Everyone relays their team tenets.
 - Confirm: The teams tenets are agreed as a collective.
-- Review the current [categories of concern](#categories-of-concern) and their current status.
+- Review the current [categories of concern](#categories-of-concern) and their current status in the context of their values and the strategic context.
 Ensure they still provide coverage of the teams concerns and that they are still relevant.
 - Based on precision, understand if we are missing any categories of concern because we don't have them at all or if they simply have not been made available.
 Ensure that making these available is a priority for the OKR creation ceremony next.
 If they cannot be made available they will likely become an objective for the next OKR cycle.

 #### Categories of Concern